Bone Broth Recipe

 This looks a little better!

 Oops!
-After 48 hours, back to looking gross again.
+After 48 hours, it looked gross again.

 Still not the most appetizing in appearance, but tasty with a handful of poached chicken.